-EU Internal Market and Services Commissioner, Michel Barnier, has stated that the Proposals are aimed at ensuring organized crime and the mafia cannot launder funds through the EU banking system or gambling sector.
+EU Internal Market and Services Commissioner stated that the Proposals are aimed at ensuring organized crime and the mafia cannot launder funds through the EU banking system or gambling sector.

 Beneficial Ownership & Improvement on Corporate Transparency